 Food Palate

-Jaguars are apex predators, they prefer large prey and are particularly fond of meat.
-The food palate of a jaguar is wide, encompassing at least 87 species ranging from tapirs, birds, sloths, turtles, rodents, to reptiles, monkeys, frogs, and deer.
+Jaguars are apex predators.
+They prefer large prey and are particularly fond of meat.
+The food palate of a jaguar is wide, covering at least 87 species, ranging from tapirs, birds, sloths, turtles, rodents, and reptiles, to monkeys, frogs, and deer.

-Unlike the other species of its kind, jaguars are not primarily man-eaters, but are known to make an exception when they are provoked or feel endangered.
-They also eat livestock.
-Posing a great threat to the humans dwelling in the same region.
+Unlike other big cats, jaguars are not primarily man-eaters, but are known to make an exception when provoked or threatened.
+They also eat livestock, which can pose a threat to humans living in the same region.

 Hunting Technique

 A powerful jaw and very strong teeth enable this cat to kill its prey with ease.
-These animals are also known to take on sea turtles as their strength makes it possible to even pierce the shells of turtles.
+Jaguars are also known to take on sea turtles, their strength makes it possible to pierce even the hard shells of turtles.
+The typical method used by big cats for killing prey is to grip the prey's throat in their jaws until it suffocates.
+But jaguars have a unique hunting method: they bite through the skull of the prey between the ears, piercing the brain and making the prey immobile instantly.

-Another particular hunting strategy that the jaguars adapt is that they never chase their prey.
+Another key hunting strategy is that jaguars never chase their prey.
 They make their kill by stalking the prey before attacking or ambushing it.
-They mostly drag their prey away into the dense forest, or a secluded area, and then feast on it.
+They mostly drag the prey away into the dense forest or a secluded area before feasting.
 Unlike tigers, jaguars never hide their prey after killing it.

 The Dire Need for Conservation

-The hunt for jaguar’s skin still continues.
-It’s time we wake up and do our bit towards their conservation?
-Or else, a time may come when these big majestic cats will only remain as a pretty picture in books.
+The hunt for jaguar skin still continues today.
+It is time we wake up and do our part for their conservation, or else a time may come when these majestic big cats will only remain as a pretty picture in books.